melezhik/Sparrow6/documentation/taskchecks.md

 RAKU
 ```

-So, use tilda before `regexp:` to make a _soft_ check.
+So, use tilde before `regexp:` to make a _soft_ check.

-Another common senario is to use soft checks together with replace feature.
+Another common scenario is to use soft checks together with replace feature.

 # Comments, blank lines and here documents